Full question:

 Answer:

-Some states have a statute of limitaions for probating a will.
-If the will was validly made, it will need to go through probate in order for its terms to be given effect.
-In cases where the value of the estate doesn't exceed a certain amount, a summary administration process for small estates may be available.
-The fact that a trust exists doesn't automatically void a will.
-A trust and a will may exist as completely separate legal documents.
-I suggest you consult a local attorney who can review all the facts and documents involved.
+Some states have a statute of limitations for probating a will.
+If the will was validly created, it must go through probate for its terms to be enforced.
+In some cases, a summary administration process for small estates might be available if the estate's value is below a certain threshold.
+Having a trust does not automatically invalidate a will; both can coexist as separate legal documents.
+I recommend consulting a local attorney who can review your specific facts and documents.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.